 - Report 2: Inspiring Communities’ Report on December Convening [PDF - 2.1 MB]

 We want to thank Inspiring Communities for their tremendous efforts on this project and to all the stakeholders for giving their time and participating in this process.

-Students’ voices are fundamental to this process.
-Student representatives will be key stakeholders at the table of this process to ensure that students are part of the solutions and alternatives that support our entire community.
-In addition, a multi-year student engagement process led by Dalhousie in partnership with the DSU is underway.
-This will create deeper conversations with students about strengthening harm reduction tactics and identifying alternatives to unsanctioned street parties.
+Student voices are fundamental to this process, and we are committed to ensuring they play a key role in creating the solutions and alternatives that support our entire community.
+A separate multi-year student engagement process led by Dalhousie in partnership with the DSU has been holding deeper conversations with students about strengthening harm reduction tactics and identifying alternatives to unsanctioned street parties.